nolsen42/RouteSelectively/README.md

 **DISCLAIMER: I AM NOT RESPONSIBLE IF YOU SCREW UP YOUR FIREWALL, IPTABLES, IP ROUTING CONFIGURATION, OR REALLY ANYTHING NOT MENTIONED, IF IT HAPPENS TO GO WRONG.
 MAKE SURE YOU UNDERSTAND WHAT YOU ARE DOING, WHAT YOU ARE RUNNING, MADE BACKUPS OF YOUR IPTABLES, ETC. YOU HAVE BEEN WARNED.**

-1. Make sure you have installed [Zerotier](https://www.zerotier.com/download/) onto the client, and on to the endpoint you will be using.
+1. Make sure you have installed [ZeroTier](https://www.ZeroTier.com/download/) onto the client, and on to the endpoint you will be using.
-2. Make sure you already have a [Zerotier Network](https://my.zerotier.com/) created and configured.
+2. Make sure you already have a [ZeroTier Network](https://my.ZeroTier.com/) created and configured.
-(Further instructions regarding Zerotier can be found [on their documentation page](https://docs.zerotier.com/))
+(Further instructions regarding ZeroTier can be found [on their documentation page](https://docs.ZeroTier.com/))

-Assuming you got Zerotier on both ends connected to the network you created and its all ready to go, we will now begin with the instructions below.
+Assuming you got ZeroTier on both ends connected to the network you created and its all ready to go, we will now begin with the instructions below.

 I do recommend using iptables-persistent to save your iptables configuration, otherwise your MASQUERADE rules will be lost upon boot.